ChthonVII/guildwarslinuxinstallguide/README.md

 Installing Toolbox inside Steam entails a few extra headaches:
 - Download `GWToolbox.exe` into Steam's Guild Wars wine prefix at `{steam directory}/steamapps/compatdata/{random numbers}/pfx/drive_c/Program Files (x86)/GWToolbox`.
 - Use `steamarbitrarycommand.sh` to launch a .bat file that starts Guild Wars, sleeps for a few seconds, then starts Toolbox.
 See the example above.
 - Toolbox will create a directory at `{steam directory}/steamapps/compatdata/{random numbers}/pfx/drive_c/users/steamuser/Documents/GWToolboxpp` and try to download `GWToolboxdll.dll` into it and it will **fail**.
 You must [manually download the dll file from Toolbox's github](https://github.com/gwdevhub/GWToolboxpp/releases) and put it there.
 It seems that Toolbox somehow lacks permissions to create that file.
-Fortunately, it is able to execute it, and also overwrite it when Toolbox updates.
+Fortunately, once it exists, Toolbox is able to execute it, and also overwrite it when Toolbox updates.
 - Try your .bat file again.
 It should work now.

 Toolbox's `/quiet` parameter is a bit flakey inside Steam.
 It sometimes causes Guild Wars to black screen and hang.
 If this happens to you, try changing the delay before starting Toolbox, or just don't use `/quiet`.